-Savannah Simon, motivational speaker-entrepreneur-visionary
+Savannah Simon, motivational speaker-entrepreneur

 “Whenever I spend time with my language, it lifts my spirit… It reminds that this is the language of our ancestors.”